Feature #3973

 The question is now: why does the pulsar code not yet work?
 Maybe the code works but the ephemerides data are not interpreted correctly.
 Specifically, I use t0geo as the reference time for phase zero, yet this time refers to the geocentre and not the Solar System Barycentre.
 Werner sent me some COMPASS code, and from the code and some documents (see below) it appears that a conversion to the Solar System Barycentre is needed to correctly exploit the data.
 It’s a pitty that this correction is not added to the file which would avoid that things need to be computed.

-#14 Updated by Knödlseder Jürgen over 2 years ago
+#14 Updated by Knödlseder Jürgen almost 3 years ago

 Here some more information about COMPASS pulsar tasks: